-Bentley Bentayga SUV - MPG, running costs & CO2
+Bentley Bentayga review - MPG, running costs & CO2

-The Bentley Bentayga will cost a fortune to run but the plug-in hybrid opens new doors
+The Bentley Bentayga will be expensive to run, but the plug-in hybrid opens new doors

-SUVs use more fuel than hatchbacks; luxury cars have higher running costs than everyday saloons.
+SUVs use more fuel than low-slung models and luxury cars have higher running costs than everyday cars.
 A luxury SUV, therefore, can be expected to be an expensive proposition, even after the initial purchase price has been absorbed.
-The Bentley Bentayga consumes a lot of petrol, emits a lot of carbon dioxide and is unforgiving when it comes to servicing and insurance.
+The petrol Bentley Bentayga consumes a lot of fuel, emits a lot of carbon dioxide and is unforgiving when it comes to servicing and insurance.

-The forthcoming plug-in hybrid will help redress the balance when it arrives later this year, with a battery pack and electric motor mounted in the rear.
-It’s likely to offer around 24 miles of pure-electric range, just like the pre-facelift car, meaning those who drive a shorter commute could do so while hardly using any petrol at all.
+The plug-in hybrid helps redress the balance, with a battery pack and electric motor mounted in the rear but it doesn't have the latest plug-in tech we've seen.
+It offers around 25 miles of pure-electric range, just like the pre-facelift car, meaning those who drive a shorter commute could do so while hardly using any petrol at all.

 Bentley Bentayga MPG & CO2

-The W12-powered Bentayga Speed is likely to offer similar efficiency to the V8 engine but a higher CO2 output.
-The plug-in hybrid hybrid will be the most fuel efficient of the range thanks to a battery and electric motor, and while official fuel consumption and CO2 emissions figures haven’t been revealed, we’d expect it to sit below 99g/km, making it affordable for business users.
+The W12-powered Bentayga Speed offered similar efficiency to the V8 engine but a higher CO2 output, and it has now been discontinued.
+The plug-in hybrid is easily the most fuel-efficient of the range thanks to its 17.3kWh battery and electric motor, with official fuel consumption and CO2 emissions figures of 83.1mpg and 82g/km respectively.
+This will make it more affordable for business users, but doesn't qualify the car for free entry into central London.

-Meanwhile, after the first 12 months of ownership, private owners will need to pay £475 annually for road tax, dropping to £150 the sixth time the car is taxed.
-When it arrives, the plug-in hybrid reduces the bill to £465 and £140 respectively.
+Meanwhile, after the first 12 months of ownership, private owners will need to pay the standard annual VED (road tax) rate plus a luxury car surcharge, dropping back to the regular amount the sixth time the car is taxed.
+The plug-in hybrid reduces the bill by £10 annually.

 It’s hardly surprising to learn that as a huge SUV with a six-figure asking price, the Bentley Bentayga sits in the most expensive insurance risk category of group 50.